Background pattern

 No special storage conditions are required.

-Do not use this medication if you observe signs of deterioration.
+Do not use this medicine if you notice signs of deterioration.

 Composition of Novoter Gentamicina

-• The active principles are fluocinonide and gentamicin sulfate.
+• The active ingredients are fluocinonide and gentamicin sulfate.
 Each gram of cream contains 0.5 mg of fluocinonide and 1 mg of gentamicin sulfate.

-Novoter Gentamicina is presented in the form of a homogeneous white cream, in tubes containing 30 g and 60 g of cream.
+Novoter Gentamicina is presented as a homogeneous white cream in tubes containing 30 g and 60 g of cream.

 Teofarma S.r.l.